funkhaus/factory-archive/README.md

 Every issue is assigned to a Github Project and every Github Project has an associated `branch`.
 For example, we currently have a `MakeMake` project and in return also have a branch named `makemake`.

-### Fork and Branch setup
+### Branch project setup

-1. Fork this repository
-2. Checkout the Project branch
+1. Clone the Project branch [from here](https://github.com/funkhaus/factory/branches)
-3. Code your component
+2. Code your component
-4. Create a new PR on the project branch, be sure to include a list of issues (Component Requests) your PR addresses.
+3. Create a new PR on the project branch, be sure to include a list of issues (Component Requests) your PR addresses in the PR description.

 ### Storybook Development